Terms and Conditions Thame Art Crawl October 2022

 - The Organisers agree to create and implement a Publicity Plan including a social media plan, local press releases, and links to local radio and TV.
 Whilst every effort will be taken to ensure the profile of the event is high, The Organisers cannot be held responsible for other organisations choosing not to publicise the event as hoped.
 The Organisers Publicity Plan is available for any of The Artists exhibiting in Thame Art Crawl to view.
 Artists are encouraged to play a part in improving and implementing the Plan.

-- The Organisers will provide the Artist with an Event Pack which includes promotional flyers, posters and labels for work, as well as instructions for Social Media Posting.
+- The Organisers will provide the Artist with an Event Pack which includes promotional flyers, posters and instructions for Social Media Posting.

 - The Artist accepts that if they do not provide high quality images alongside their entry form, they will not receive the same profile as other artists in the exhibition until they do.
 If provided late the images may not be displayed immediately once received.

 - Once Artist profiles are posted to the website, the Artist will be required to proof check their profile.
-Changes will be made with The Artist’s instruction only.
+Changes will be made following The Artist’s instruction.

-- The Artists will promote Thame Art Crawl through any online presence that they have, ensuring that they put up a least 1 post a week to each social media platform that they have, letting people know about the event.
-The Artists will also share and comment on posts shared by other participating Artists to help promote the event.
-In these posts the Artist will ensure that they incorporate the following:
+- The Artist agrees to promote Thame Art Crawl through any online presence that they have.
+The Artist will also aim to share and comment on posts shared by other participating Artists to help promote the event.
+In these posts the Artist will aim to incorporate the following:

 - #thameartcrawl #thame